 NOTES: The credit for Algebra Support counts as an elective credit, not a math credit.
 (The credit for the regular Algebra course does count as a math credit)

-COURSE DESCRIPTION: Algebra Support is an intensive course that supports a student concurrently enrolled in Algebra.
-Students work on algebra prerequisites while exploring algebra concepts in more depth than a single Algebra class allows.
+COURSE DESCRIPTION: Algebra Support is an intensive course that supports a student concurrently enrolled in Algebra Accelerated.
+Students work on algebra prerequisites while exploring algebra concepts more deeply than a single Algebra class allows.

-ALGEBRA I 2105
+ACCELERATED ALGEBRA 2105